Sat1509/Eunoia_RAG/README.md

 - Extend the dataset to cover broader domains and improve retrieval diversity

--This implementation lays the groundwork for a forthcoming study exploring retrieval–generation alignment and knowledge grounding efficiency.
+- This implementation lays the groundwork for a forthcoming study exploring retrieval–generation alignment and knowledge grounding efficiency.